Chaoyi-Z/chaoyi-z.github.io/_posts/2023-07-09-RayWu symposium at WLU.md

 </div>

 <div class="caption">
-   My presentation (alittle nervous stand in such a big stage)
+   My presentation (a little nervous stand in such a big stage)
 </div>